VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment4.md

 # Individual vs. Collaborative Game Design

-This is be an individual activity with collaborative excercises.
+This is an individual activity with collaborative exercises.
-Several times a week, each students will be randomly assigned to a new partner or group for the purpose of validating ideas and designs off of other people.
+Several times a week, each student will be randomly assigned to a new partner or group for the purpose of validating ideas and designs off of other people.
-Students that are already familiar with Scratch and have completed their work, may assist other students with their progress in order to earn bonus credit; for me this will mean they can get choose a snack from my personal stash.
+Students that are already familiar with Scratch and have completed their work, may assist other students with their progress in order to earn bonus credit; for me, this will mean they can get choose a snack from my personal stash.

 # Procedures

 The camp is 6 weeks long.
-This activity will be last the middle four weeks.
+This activity will be for the middle four weeks.
 During the initial week of camp, the students will learn the basics of programming and game design.
-During the four weeks of the activity, the students will learn concepts at the beginning of the day that can be directly applied to the progress of theit individual activity.
+During the four weeks of the activity, the students will learn concepts at the beginning of the day that can be directly applied to the progress of their individual activity.

 ## Week One

 The first week will include the following introductory activities:

 - Create a concept for the game; ideas should not be given to the students, but here are a few for the teachers:
-  - Liquid flowing from tubes needs to hit target.
+  - Liquid flowing from tubes needs to hit the target.
   - Liquid needs to fill a target container.
   - Liquid needs to be removed from a target container.
 - Pick a design theme, browse the internet for existing artwork or ideas for creating own.
   - If creating own, create a few samples on the computer to ensure capabilities.
 - Sketch levels on paper.
 - Design in-game tutorial on paper.
-- Get approval of game design from teacher.
+- Get an approval of the game design from the teacher.

 ## Week Two